ambaradan/vale-styles/README.md

 Downloading packages [2/2] █████████████████████████████████████████████ 100% | 2s
 ```

-Vocabularies will be downloaded to `~/.local/share/nvim/vale-styles/` and a **.gitignore** has been set up to prevent them from being shared by Git.
+The dictionaries will download to `~/.local/share/nvim/vale-styles/` and a **.gitignore** has is already there to prevent them from sharing with Git.

 ```text
 cat ~/.local/share/nvim/vale-styles/.gitignore